Last updated: April 8, 2020 By Arvin Reynold

 With the right size and placement of the holes, it offers you great ventilation.
 Lots of people have appreciated the cooling feature.
 Even after the longtime ride, you won’t sweat which is exactly what you need in the triathlon, right?

 To control the adjustment to have a snug fit, it has a knob that will give you the exact fit.
 It comes in 3 sizes, so it will fit everyone’s head just right.
 You can comfortably fit your headband or sweat cap as well.

-This is a much better model than any other brand in terms of ventilation, price, weight, and definitely protection.
+This is a much better bike helmet than any other brand in terms of ventilation, price, weight, and definitely protection.
 You won’t regret having it and it will pay off greatly when it will let you ride another day.